swarthmoreburke/syllabus/WhyCollegeSyllabus.md

 #### Week 12 (April 8, 2019): Putting it all together I

 Reading:
-+ Richard Rodriguez, The Hunger of Memory
++ Richard Rodriguez, *The Hunger of Memory*
-+ Ta-Nehisi Coates, Beautiful Struggle, Chapter 3 (“Africa’s In the House”) and We Were Eight Years in Power (“Why Do So Few Blacks Study the Civil War?”)
++ Ta-Nehisi Coates, *Beautiful Struggle*, Chapter 3 (“Africa’s In the House”) and We Were Eight Years in Power (“Why Do So Few Blacks Study the Civil War?”)

 Writing:
 + Op Ed draft 1